-The overall voltage drop combining the consumer mains and the final sub-circuit to the inverter must not exceed 2 % per the Standard.
-For the three phase 400 V system this equates to an overall voltage rise (or voltage drop) of 8 V. The results of conductor size based on voltage rise requirement are shown in Table 2.
+The overall voltage drop combining the consumer mains and the final sub-circuit to the inverter must not exceed 2 % per the AS/NZS 4777.1.
+For the three phase 400 V system this equates to an overall voltage rise of 8 V. The results of conductor size based on voltage rise requirement are shown in Table 2.

 Table 2 – Voltage rise and min. conductor size results – Simple method

 |Voltage rise||Conductor size|

 |Final subcircuit||4.03 V (1.01%)||25 mm2|

 Method 2 – Accurate voltage rise calculation